 The Rx Block equalizer compensates for the loss, cross-talk, reflection or noise in the link.
 It attempts to optimize the signal/noise ratio of the eye opening, among other targets, in order to improve the link performance in aspects such as bit error rate.
 In the oscilloscope measurement context, this equalization allows you to accurately simulate the signal timing and amplitude parameters at the receiver.
-Sometimes, this measurement point may be referred to as a "virtual Rx", reflecting the simulated nature of the signals.
+Sometimes, this measurement point may be referred as a "virtual Rx", reflecting the signals.